Accurate force field of two-dimensional ferroelectrics from deep learning: Conclusions

 \section{Conclusions}

 Using the concurrent learning scheme, we developed a DP model for monolayer In$_2$Se$_3$.
 The model potential exhibits accuracy comparable with first-principles methods, as confirmed by the excellent agreement between DFT and DP results for various thermodynamic properties of In$_2$Se$_3$ polymorphs and kinetic pathways of polarization reveal and 180$^\circ$ domain wall motions in $\alpha$-In$_2$Se$_3$.
 The constant-temperature constant-pressure MD simulations predict a temperature-driven $\alpha \rightarrow \beta$ phase transition at the single-layer limit.
 Both local atomic displacement and Steinhardt's bond orientational order parameter $Q_4$ are used to characterize the phase transition, revealing a displacive feature.
 The DP model developed in this work could be a starting point for research of dynamical processes in $\alpha$-In$_2$Se$_3$-based nanoelectronics.
 Our work demonstrates the robustness of DP for 2D materials.
-Following a similar protocol we suggested in our previous work~\cite{Wu21p024108}, we make our final training database and hyperparameters available through a public repository~\cite{DPLibrary}.
-We expect the current DP model can be systematically improved and extended by adding more structures to the database, enabling large-scale simulations of interlayer sliding ferroelectricity and Moir\'e ferroelectricity of vdW multilayers.
+Following a similar protocol we suggested in our previous work~\cite{Wu21p024108}, we make our final training database and hyperparameters available through a public repository~\cite{DPLibrary}, which can be used for training a new DP model or any other ML-based force field based on desired exchange-correlation functionals such as SCAN that has demonstrated accuracy for solid-state materials~\cite{Sun15p036402,Isaacs18p63801,Wexler20p054101}.
+We expect the current DP model can be systematically improved and extended, enabling large-scale simulations of interlayer sliding ferroelectricity and Moir\'e ferroelectricity of vdW multilayers.
+Specifically, we can add new configurations of bilayer In$_2$Se$_3$ of different phases to the current training database and set up exploration runs of various bilayer systems at different temperatures to generate new configurations in the DP-GEN scheme.
+After a converged training with a database containing diverse configurations of layered systems, we believe the DP model, thanks to the ability of the deep neural network to faithfully represent complex energy landscape, can accurately describe the subtle changes in energy and atomic forces during the slide and rotation of two monolayers, essential for the modeling of interlayer sliding ferroelectricity and Moir\'e ferroelectricity.